 - Let your patient know you welcome questions.
-Indicate whom on your staff he or she can call to have questions answered later.
+Provide the name of someone on your staff whom the patient can call to have questions answered later.

-- Remember that some patients won't ask questions even if they want more information.
+- Remember, some patients won't ask questions even if they want more information.
 Be aware of this tendency and think about making information available even if it is not requested.

 - Provide information through more than one channel.
 In addition to talking to the patient, you can use fact sheets, drawings, models, videotapes, or audiotapes.
 In many cases, referrals to websites and support groups can be helpful.

 - Encourage the patient or caregiver to take notes.
 It's helpful to offer a pad and pencil.
 Active involvement in recording information may promote your patient's retention and adherence.